SocialGouv/revu/docs/octokit-usage-guide.md

   - `'default' | 'read' | 'write' | 'delete' | 'none'`
   - `'none'` bypasses retries for that call

-In tests, backoff timing is set to zero to avoid timeouts.

 ### Attaching the hook

 The hook is attached in Probot flows to the context’s Octokit instance, and in utilities that create their own Octokit instances: